mkhosh/MLAlgoBook/README.md

 # MLAlgoBook
-Working on codes of the book Machine Learning, an algorithmic perspective
+Working on codes of the book Machine Learning, an algorithmic perspective by Stephen MarsLand